senseofsteph/SocialSesh/README.md

 ### Overview

-Replace this with a 1–2 sentence summary of your project idea

 An app where users can schedule social sessions to  connect, create, and contribute with other local users

 ### Technologies required (besides typical Hackbright tech stack)

-- List any APIs or data sources you're planning on using here

 The Google sign-in API: https://developers.google.com/identity/sign-in/web/sign-in